gitpeut/herdenk/README.md

 # herdenk

-This reository is the Spring Boot backend for the Herdenk application, a virtual cemetery.
+This repository is the Spring Boot backend for the Herdenk application, a virtual cemetery.

 It supplies a number of rest endpoints that allow a frontend application to add users, graves and reactions.
 A great effort has been made to ensure the inregrity of the content for each grave.